 Reeling from their continued underperformance in the private investor market, Copperwood Mine proponents are pushing harder than ever to use our state and federal taxpayer money to fund this dangerous project.

-As of summer 2025, Highland Copper is also retaining at least 5 federal lobbyists to look for Copperwood funding in Washington, D.C.
+Highland Copper is also retaining at least 5 federal lobbyists to look for Copperwood funding in Washington, D.C.
 Make sure your reps know how you feel about that!

 For more information about the Copperwood Mine's impact and how it will, if built, affect our environment, economic and cultural wellbeing, visit our partners at Protecttheporkies.com.
 Make sure you're on both of our mailing lists to stay updated about this and other issues facing the Superior watershed.